-To meet the bandwidth and flexibility required for these new services, reconfigurable optical add-drop multiplexers (ROADMs) have taken center stage and become a critical element in today’s agile optical networks.
+To meet the bandwidth and flexibility required for these new services, wavelength Selective Switches (WSS) and reconfigurable optical add-drop multiplexers (ROADMs) that incorporate these WSS’ have taken center stage and become a table-stakes element in today’s agile optical networks.

-ROADMs meet many needs that occur in high-bandwidth service deployment, some of which are created by the need for dynamic routing of wavelengths in the metro core and edge networks.
+ROADMs meet all scaling needs that occur in high-bandwidth service deployment, some of which are created by the need for dynamic routing of wavelengths in the long-haul, metro core and edge networks.
 These include the overwhelming need for lower operational costs, as well as the following:

 - Software-driven, remote provisioning of optical services from the Network Operations Center